|Portrait of a Weed|

 Master Gardener, Penn State Extension, Philadelphia County

-Some of the public and corporate collections that include my work are The Free Library of Philadelphia and a health care facility called AtlantiCare
+Some of the public and corporate collections that include my work are The Free Library of Philadelphia and a NJ based healthcare system called AtlantiCare

 Publications where my artwork has been reviewed are the Philadelphia Inquirer, Philadelphia City Paper, and Philadelphia Weekly Press